The Workspace Model for Education

 - The spaces are irresistible.
 Kids can’t help but engage with each other and the embedded technologies in every room.
 This heightens collaboration, stretches imaginations, and invites the inspiration for enormous projects.

-- Regardless of their chosen depth of involvement in the educating process, parents are here to cheer on student progress, identify opportunities to take learnings further, and recognize the need to adjust or refine a learning approach.
+- Regardless of their chosen depth of involvement in the educating process, parents are here to assess and cheer on student progress, identify opportunities to take learning further, and recognize the need to adjust or refine a learning approach.

 - Parents design their children’s Workspace schedules.
 They join with other parents to form small groups of similar learners to share tutoring times (and expenses).
 And, they select from classes and courses already available at Workspace.